fullmakeralchemist/handsspelling/README.md

 Now you have the knowledge you need to start deploying models onto a Raspberry Pi.

-## How to deplot a Streamlit app in Raspberry Pi locally
+## How to deploy a Streamlit app in Raspberry Pi locally

 ### Advantages of Running Locally
 One such advantage is the seamless access to the Raspberry Pi’s built-in camera.
 By harnessing the potential of the local server, we gain the ability to interact with the camera module directly from our computer, opening up a realm of possibilities for remote surveillance, monitoring, and data collection.
 This proximity-based approach not only reduces latency but also offers greater control over the application’s performance, ensuring a smoother and more responsive user experience.